Nickel Plate Trail: Future Plans

 Currently, the trail ends in Howard County, just north of the city of Kokomo.
 In 2018, the Industrial Heritage Trail in Kokomo was extended via a lighted pedestrian bridge over State Road 931 and under U.S. Route 31, effectively extending the trail to just south of Lincoln Road near State Road 931.

 Other communities south of Kokomo have expressed interest in connecting to the Nickel Plate Trail.
 Recently, Tipton started work on a comprehensive plan with hopes of connecting to the Nickel Plate Trail.
 Should the Nickel Plate Trail connect to Tipton, the trail would then be near 60 mi in length, the same length of the Cardinal Greenway, the current longest rail trail in Indiana.
 It would also connect Tipton, Sharpsville, and Oakford to Kokomo via an extension of the current Industrial Heritage Trail on the city's south side.

-In Hamilton County, the tracks from Atlanta to Noblesville are used by the Nickel Plate Express heritage railway.
-From Noblesville to Indianapolis, construction has started to convert the right of way into another part of the Nickel Plate Trail.